 There’s a sense of achievement having made it to the 620m-high summit, but we’re surrounded by low cloud, obliterating the view entirely.

-Returning to Bernacchi House, we see a Maria Island Tasmanian devil out back but he’s not keen on visitors and makes a quick exit.
+Returning to Bernacchi House, we see a Maria Island Tasmanian devil but he’s not keen on visitors and makes a quick exit.

 The Maria Island house was home to Italian entrepreneur Diego Bernacchi in the late 19th century as he tried his hand at wine-making and later cement production.

 Some take the walk to the Fossil Cliffs, renowned for fossils of sea creatures 300 million years old.

 With time limited I explore the World Heritage-listed convict settlement.
 A brochure from the ranger’s office has all the information about Maria Island’s history.